 INJURY REPORT:** Pro Bowl RB Corey Dillon suffered such a slight quadricep pull at Monday's practice that he didn't make trainer Paul Sparling's injury report.
 Neither did WR Darnay Scott with an infected toenail.
 Both should be able to resume practicing Wednesday.

 So should receiver Peter Warrick (knee), who has rested sore cartilage this past week.
 DE Vaughn Booker (thigh) is questionable, but he said he'd play Sunday.
 G Victor Leyva (ankle) is questionable.

-CLOSE HERO: With last week's attacks still very much on the Bengals' minds, cornerbacks coach Kevin Coyle is about as close as you can get while game planning for a game in Cincinnati against a team from Baltimore.
+CLOSE HERO: With last week's attacks still very much on the Bengals' minds, cornerbacks coach Kevin Coyle is about as close as you can get while game planing for a game in Cincinnati against a team from Baltimore.

 Coyle's younger brother, fireman Harry Coyle, 43, of Ladder Co.
 18 of Manhattan's Fort Pitt crew, was rescuing people from the north tower of the World Trade Center when the south tower collapsed last Tuesday.